Karol-hub/School-Notes-A-level/School/Computer Science/Course Work/Reports/Report.md

 I: Question 6.
 What would a good combat system include?

 S: Enemies not having insane amounts of health as it slows down the pace of the game and makes killing them seem like it takes too long.
-So, with melee weapons there should be more blocking and skill involved rather than just bonking enemies and them dying?
+So, with melee weapons there should be more blocking and skill involved rather than just hitting enemies and them dying?

 I: Question 7.
 What should the final boss look like?